AbnerMagana/ActivieDirectoryLab/README.md

-# ActivieDirectoryLab / Add Users w/PowerShell
+# ActiveDirectoryLab / Add Users w/PowerShell
 <h1>Description</h1>
 <b>In this lab, I will be setting up a running Active Directory in Oracle VirtualBox | Add Users with PowerShell
 </b>